Dragory/modmailbot-community-resources/GCP guide V1.md

 ## Step two: downloading and configuring the bot
 1)	Navigate to https://github.com/Dragory/modmailbot/releases and download the latest version (as of me writing this it was v2.30.1).
 2)	Download the zip and extract it to a folder.
-3)	Copy and paste the example.config.ini file and rename it to config.ini
+3)	Copy and paste the `example.config.ini` file and rename it to `config.ini`.
 ![image](https://user-images.githubusercontent.com/49169805/87231360-7dc4d980-c3ae-11ea-86c4-8a59e6199bb0.png)
 4)	Open the config.ini file and edit it to your liking.
 You’ll need the bot token from the developer portal as well as a `mainGuildId` and a `mailGuildId`.
-For information on what can go in the config file, check: https://github.com/Dragory/modmailbot/blob/master/docs/configuration.md
+For information on what can go in the config file, check [the offical documentation.](https://github.com/Dragory/modmailbot/blob/master/docs/configuration.md)
 ![image](https://user-images.githubusercontent.com/49169805/87231371-9a611180-c3ae-11ea-8a1b-b560e9a4f08a.png)

 5)	Save the config file.
 6)	Make sure you know where you’ve kept this folder, you will need it later on.

 ## Step three: Google Cloud Platform, node.js and pm2
-This is where we’ll be hosting the bot
+This is where we’ll be hosting the bot:
-1)	Navigate to https://cloud.google.com/free and select “Get started”
+1)	Navigate to https://cloud.google.com/free and select “Get started”.
 2)	Enter your card details.
 _But I thought it was free?_
 It is free, but for verification purposes, Google needs it.
 You will not be charged unless you upgrade to a billing account.